Mamba

 Mambas are fast-moving, highly venomous snakes of the genus Dendroaspis (which literally means "tree asp") in the family Elapidae.
-Four extant species are recognised currently; three of those four species are essentially arboreal and green in colour, whereas the black mamba, Dendroaspis polylepis, is largely terrestrial and generally brown or grey in colour.
-All are native to various regions in sub-Saharan Africa and all are feared throughout their ranges, especially the black mamba.
-In Africa there are many legends and stories about mambas.
+Four extant species are recognized currently; three are essentially arboreal and green in colour, whereas the black mamba, Dendroaspis polylepis, is largely terrestrial and generally brown or grey in colour.
+All are native to various regions in sub-Saharan Africa, and all are feared throughout their ranges, especially the black mamba.
+Africans have many legends and stories about mambas.

 Behaviour

 The three green species of mambas are arboreal, whereas the black mamba is largely terrestrial.
 All four species are active diurnal hunters, preying on birds, lizards, and small mammals.
-At nightfall some species, especially the terrestrial black mamba, shelter in a lair.
+At nightfall, some species, especially the terrestrial black mamba, shelter in a lair.
 A mamba may retain the same lair for years.
-Resembling a cobra, the threat display of a mamba includes rearing, opening the mouth and hissing.
+Resembling a cobra, the threat display of a mamba includes rearing, opening the mouth, and hissing.
 The black mamba's mouth is black within, which renders the threat more conspicuous.
 A rearing mamba has a narrower yet longer hood and tends to lean well forward, instead of standing erect as a cobra does.

 Stories of black mambas that chase and attack humans are common, but they generally avoid contact with humans.
-The black mamba (Dendroaspis polylepis) is a highly venomous snake native to parts of sub-Saharan Africa.
-Black mambas are fast-moving, nervous snakes that strike when threatened.
-According to findings by Branch (2016), their venom has neurotoxins and cardiotoxins that rapidly induce symptoms of dizziness, extreme fatigue, vision problems, foaming at the mouth, paralysis, convulsions, and eventual death from respiratory or cardiac failure if untreated.
+Black mambas (D. polylepis) are highly venomous snakes native to parts of sub-Saharan Africa; they are fast-moving, nervous snakes that strike when threatened.
+Their venom has neurotoxins and cardiotoxins that rapidly induce symptoms of dizziness, extreme fatigue, vision problems, foaming at the mouth, paralysis, convulsions, and eventual death from respiratory or cardiac failure if untreated.
 Although black mamba venom is highly toxic, antivenom is available and can treat envenomation promptly.

 Most apparent cases of pursuit are likely examples of witnesses mistaking the snake's attempt to retreat to its lair when a human happens to be in the way.
-The black mamba usually uses its speed to escape from threats, and humans are their main predators, rather than prey.
+Black mambas usually use speed to escape from threats, and humans are their main predators, rather than prey.

 Venom

-All mambas have medically significant venom, with dendrotoxins, short chain alpha-neurotoxins, cardiotoxins and fasciculins.
+All mambas have medically significant venom, with dendrotoxins, short-chain alpha-neurotoxins, cardiotoxins, and fasciculins.
 All mambas are classified as snakes of medical importance by the World Health Organization.
 (Note: Snakes of medical importance include those with highly dangerous venom resulting in high rates of morbidity and mortality, or those that are common agents in snakebite.)

-There are multiple components in dendrotoxins with different targets:
+The multiple components in dendrotoxins have different targets: